stretchr/docs/SDKs/writing-sdks.md

   * `Request` is an action to take, create, read, update or delete
   * `Response` is the response to an action taken by a `Request`
   * `Resource` and `ResourceCollection` are objects for representing the actual data stored in Stretchr
+  * `Error` holds the message of an error that has occurred on the server

 Resources are a higher level concept that represent individual resources in Stretchr.
 A resource is a single document.
 And collections of resources are often explicltly treated in SDKs.